pipelight/pipelight/README.md

 ## Triggers

-Works better in a Git repo.
+Only works in a Git repo.

 ```ts
 //pipelight.config.ts